pez-globo/pufferfish-software/backend/docs/README.md

 ## Documentation

-To automatically generate documentation for the backend usinf sphinx enter `make api`.
-This will update the `.rst` files with current changes in the library.
+To automatically generate documentation for the backend software using sphinx use `make api` in `backend/docs`.
+This will update the `.rst` files with recent changes in the library.

 ```bash
 (backend) $ cd docs